simonmichael/hledger/doc/DOCS.md

 Contributors can do this, but doing it the right way is a little complicated; you can also ask the maintainer to do it.

 The release manuals on the website are rendered from `site/src/1.50/*.md`, `site/src/1.43/*.md`, etc.
-In the hledger repo,
-after updating the generated manuals in master with `./Shake manuals -c`: with the hledger_site repo symlinked as `./site`,
+In the hledger repo, with the hledger_site repo symlinked as `./site`:

-for each major release REL that needs updating,
+For each major release REL that needs updating,

-1. Cherry pick appropriate manuals update commit(s) from `master` to `REL-branch`
+1. Cherry pick the manuals' content updates for REL (not generated files updates) from `master` to `REL-branch`
-2. Run `just site-manuals-snapshot REL`
+2. In master, run `just site-manuals-snapshot REL` to update the release manuals in the site repo.

 When these commits land in the hledger_site repo on github, the release manuals on hledger.org will update automatically.